|

 Skin Irritation

-Those who experience skin sensitivity might find that the DHA in self-tanner causes irritation on their skin.
+Those who experience skin sensitivity might find that the self-tanner’s DHA causes skin irritation.

-This might not happen straight away, but continued use of self-tanning products, especially those which do not contain naturally-derived DHA, could cause skin conditions over time (see our article for the best DHA-free self tanners).
+This might not happen immediately, but continued use of self-tanning products, especially those that do not contain naturally derived DHA, could cause skin conditions over time (see our article for the best DHA-free self-tanners).

 Other chemicals found in self-tanners, such as bronzers, might also cause irritation and sensitivity.